 Turn your ukulele volume to 3/4.
 Then slowly strum and bring the volume of the amp up to the desired level.

 If you have several pedals, lining them up in the correct (or incorrect) order can change your sound.

-Here’s an ideal lineup, though it’s not a hard and fast rule:
+Here’s an guideline for making everything play nice, though it’s not a hard and fast rule:

 - Preamp (So that the following pedals have the most polished sound to work with)

 Conclusion and the GAS disclaimer

 Pedals can really help make your ukulele sound better plugged in.
 Start with a preamp, then a reverb, then a delay if you’re inclined.
 Everything else tends to being more like toys than tools.

 GAS is known as gear acquisition syndrome.
 It’s a silly tag people give themselves when they spend lots of money of gear.
 Remember that pedals, ukes, strings, etc… will NOT make you a better player.
 Practice does that.
 Gear simply provides a tool to make it heard.